PurpleTurtleCreative/grouped-content/readme.txt

 Groups are formed when you set a Parent Page for a page.
 When editing a page, you may assign a Parent Page in the Page Attributes section on the righthand side of your edit screen.

 If you can’t find this panel, it may be hidden.
-[This article](https://purpleturtlecreative.com/completionist/pinned-tasks/metabox-visibility/) demonstrates how to show/hide metabox panels in both WordPress editors, Gutenberg and Classic.
+Be sure to check the Screen Options to enable the metabox.

 = Why can’t I find the Page Relatives metabox? =

 If the Page Relatives metabox is not listed on the righthand side when editing a page, it may be hidden.
-[This article](https://purpleturtlecreative.com/completionist/pinned-tasks/metabox-visibility/) demonstrates how to show/hide metabox panels in both WordPress editors, Gutenberg and Classic.
+Be sure to check the Screen Options to enable the metabox.

 == Screenshots ==